On the cohomology of the affine space: Syntomic variations

 \section{Syntomic variations}

-If $r=1$, one can give an elementary proof of Theorem 1, using Kummer theory, but it does not seem very easy to extend this kind of methods to treat the case $r\geq 2$.
+If $r=1$, one can give an elementary proof of Theorem 1 using Kummer theory, but it does not seem very easy to extend this kind of methods to treat the case $r\geq 2$.
 Instead we are going to use syntomic methods.

-Recall that the \'etale-syntomic comparison theorem \cite{Ts,CN} reduces the computation of $p$-adic \'etale cohomology to that of syntomic cohomology\footnote{ The computations in \cite{CN} are done over $K$ (or over its finite extensions), but working directly over $C$ simplifies a lot the local arguments because there is no need to change the Frobenius and the group $\Gamma$ becomes commutative (hence so does its Lie algebra, which makes the arguments using Koszul complexes a lot simpler).}.
-More precisely, if $\sx$ is a quasi-compact semistable $p$-adic formal scheme over $\so_K$, then the Fontaine-Messing period map \cite{FM}
+Recall that the \'etale-syntomic comparison theorem \cite{Ts,CN} reduces the computation of $p$-adic \'etale cohomology to that of syntomic cohomology\footnote{ The computations in \cite{CN} are done over $K$ (or over its finite extensions), but working directly over $C$ simplifies a lot the local arguments because there is no need to change the Frobenius and the group $\Gamma$ of loc.\,cit.~becomes commutative (hence so does its Lie algebra, which makes the arguments using Koszul complexes a lot simpler).}.
+The latter is defined as a filtered Frobenius eigenspace of absolute crystalline cohomology (see \cite{FM} for a gentle introduction and \cite{Ts} for a more thorough treatment) and can be thought of as a higher dimensional version of the Fontaine-Lafaille functor.
+Its computation reduces to a computation of cohomology of complexes built from differential forms, and hence is often doable.